giulialuongo90/speech-recognition/README.md

 The dataset consists of 30 classes, where each class represents a spoken word.
 The words present in the dataset are: bed, eight, house, off, sheila, two, bird, five, left, one, six, up, cat, four, marvel, on, stop, wow, dog, go, nine, right , three, yes, down, happy, no, seven, tree, zero.

+The architectures used in this analysis are MLP (Multi-Layer Perceptron) and CNN (Convolutional Neural Network).
+In both cases, a first phase of selection of the optimal hyperparameters was carried out, through the sklearn ParameterGrid class.